BP Travel Award – in Blog Posts

-Below you will find a list of links to all the blog posts I wrote throughout my project The Lace Trail over the course of two years.
+Below you will find a list of links to all the blog posts I wrote throughout my project for the BP Travel Award over the course of two years (for more on this project, please look here).
 They are organised by topic, such as Press, Exhibition, Paintings, Travel and Inspiration.
 I hope you will find them helpful.

 Throughout my project I recorded my journey on my blog.
 I wrote about my research, inspiration and travels and shared the making of the costumes, the paintings and the joy of seeing the works exhibited.
 Please see the categories below and do leave a comment if you like.

 An exploration of William Larkin’s huge portrait.
 The painting is a sight for sore eyes but who was Larkin and how did he paint this jewel?